Found this useful?

 You can use Mailto link generator at any time, free of charge.
 You buying me a cup of coffee simply motivates me to keep making it more informative and fun.

-For that I am using Buy Me a Coffee, a lovely service that enables you to collect or make one-time secure donations and support creators whose works you enjoy (without having to create an account).
+For that I am using PayPal, one of the most well-known and secure services where you can collect or make one-time secure donations and support creators whose works you enjoy.

 So, how about that coffee? 😁